Published on 27 April, 2021 | 3,190 views | 21 minutes read

 (a) Personal data means information or data about a living individual who can be identified from that information or data (which includes information or data in our possession or which is likely to come into our possession).

 (b) We collect several different types of personal information for various purposes.
-In the table below we have categorised this personal information and describe what is it and how we may collect it.
+In the table below we have categorized this personal information and describe what is it and how we may collect it.

 (c) Types of Data Collected:

-This is the personal information that is provided by you (ie a User) when you sign up for and use the Dope.Link Service.
+This is the personal information that is provided by you (ie a User) when you sign up for and use the Leaf Service.

 If you have a Free Plan: Such personal information may include email address, name, username, hashed password, city/country when signing up, any country of last sign-in, Language/browser type, vertical (industry), application data (eg user preference).